Manually Drawing Framing Members

 • Floor/Ceiling Truss

-Trusses are always drawn as the ceiling framing for the current floor.
-The presence of a floor platform above will determine if a floor or ceiling truss is drawn.
+Floor and ceiling trusses can only be drawn manually in plan view.
+Like joists, the presence of a floor platform above will determine if a floor or ceiling truss is drawn.

 • Floor/Ceiling Beam